MrKampla/eiffel-evm-indexer/README.md

 You can deploy the indexer to any cloud provider or your own server.
 We've prepared example `Dockerfile` and `docker-compose` files in the `./docker` directory.

+The `./docker/dev` directory example copies the `src` directory to the docker image and runs the indexer and API server from source code with Bun.
+This is useful for development and debugging.

 ### Programmatic start

 If you need to start the indexer programmatically instead of with an npm script, you can use the `runEiffelIndexer` and `runEiffelApi` functions from `eiffel-evm-indexer` package.